JPMorgan China probe sends chill through investment banks

 "If I were a competitor of JPMorgan, I would definitely start to do some internal investigations looking into the relationships with princelings," said a China-based lawyer who works with financial institutions.

-Bank of America (BAC.N), Citigroup (C.N), Credit Suisse CSGN.VX, Goldman Sachs (GS.N) and Macquarie (MQG.AX) are just a few of the banks to have employed relatives of top Chinese officials in the past five years.
+Bank of America, Citigroup, Credit Suisse , Goldman Sachs and Macquarie are just a few of the banks to have employed relatives of top Chinese officials in the past five years.
 The banks declined to comment or did not respond to requests for comment.

 Marie Cheung, a Hong Kong-based spokeswoman for JPMorgan, declined to comment on the matter beyond what was in the bank's regulatory filings, noting the bank was cooperating with probes.